Contents

 Lluís Bonet i Gari

-A student of the Barcelona School of Architecture, he joined Isidre Puig i Boada and Francesc Quintana to continue the work on Sagrada Familia.
-He collaborated with them to work on the Passion façade.
+A student of the Barcelona School of Architecture, he joined Isidre Puig i Boada and Francesc Quintana to continue the work on Sagrada Familia, most notably the Passion façade.
 From 1974 to 1983, he assumed the position of project director.
 During this timeframe, he revisited his architectural roots, deeply influenced by Gaudí's style.
-In 1982, he experienced heart failure, prompting a professional step back.

 Sagrada Familia Architecture